emwight/notes-from-a-statistician/_posts/2022-10-19-Last-Seen-the-FBI-API-for-Art-Crimes.md

 title:  "Last Seen: the FBI API for Art Crimes"
 date:   2022-10-19
 author: Ellen Wight
 description: Stories of art crimes, while not the most-viewed subgenre of true crime, still capture national attention.
-This post shows how accessible the FBI art crime is and a possible way to clean the data for future analysis.
+This post shows how accessible the FBI art crime API is and a possible way to clean the data for future analysis.
 image: /assets/images/paints.jpg
 ---
 _Complete code and data found in this [repo](https://github.com/emwight/artscraper)_